 To illustrate this, I did a simple study looking at the pre-tax margin in a list of sectors and what they had to sell to generate 1 million in pre-tax profits:

 |Auto & Truck||5.34%||18,726,591.76|

 |Business & Consumer Services||10.26%||9,746,588.69|

 Procurement are in a vitally important position to help defend their companies from this incredibly complex and tough environment.
-Optimizing the organization's cost base and working with the business to ensure capital is being deployed in the most efficient manner is going to be critical.
+Optimising the organisation's cost base and working with the business to ensure capital is being deployed in the most efficient manner is going to be critical.
 Procurement teams need to take a more strategic and holistic view of their role and start to consider how they themselves can radically self-disrupt.
-Overcoming the fear of adopting a new approach and the short term inertia that grips teams will be esstential to realising longer term benefits
+Overcoming the fear of adopting a new approach and the short term inertia that grips teams will be essential to realising longer term benefits.

 At the heart of any change should be the focus on building new intellectual data assets.
 All the new disruptive businesses and models are idea-intensive and their value is increasing - we need to replicate that in procurement.
 Assets such as analytics-ready spend data, event-driven spend analytics as opposed to spend reporting, self-service functionality, predictive algorithms, benchmarking, adding in firmographics and risk data whilst creating networks of suppliers and partners that will drive open innovation and opportunity deep into the organisation will all need to be considered.